hopewithyou/mystory/README.md

 1. When I was in 4th or 5th class, she was in 1st or 2nd, I don’t remember exactly, but that was the moment I first saw her in my life.
 She was crying for her father, who had died at that time."

+Reply to me in the repo’s Issues tab